curquhart/secure-json/docs/source/_javadocs/com/chelseaurquhart/securejson/SecureJSON.rst

    :param parConsumer: The consumer to call with our unserialized JSON value.
    :param parClass: The class we will be building.
    :param <T>: The type of object we expect.
 JSONDecodeException will be thrown if this is wrong.
 Note that Object (which will accept anything) is acceptable.
-   :throws JSONException: On decode failure.
+   :throws JSONDecodeException: On decode failure.

 toJSON
 ^^^^^^